James Jackson, Jr.

 ...and his official website

-James Jackson, Jr. is an Obie Award-winning New York City actor, educator, performance and cabaret artist, most recently recognized for his work in the Tony Award & Pulitzer Prize winning Broadway musical A Strange Loop, followed by White Girl in Danger, presented by Second Stage & The Vineyard.
+James Jackson, Jr. is an Obie Award-winning artist, educator, and actor, most recently recognized for his work in the Pulitzer Prize and TONY Award-winning musical A Strange Loop.